 The discovery of 25 million year old shark’s teeth embedded in a hunk of rock on the southern coast of Australia created a sensation in 2015.
 It was a rare find, because there were several teeth from the same shark—not just one.

 Discovered by an amateur fossil hunter, it took scientists two years to confirm that the teeth belonged to an extinct species of a mega-toothed shark, said to be twice the size of a great white.

-Interestingly, over 350 years ago, shark’s teeth created a similar sensation and lead to the founding of a new science by Nikolas Steno (1638-1686).
+Interestingly, over 350 years ago, shark’s teeth created a similar sensation and led to the founding of a new science by Nikolas Steno (1638-1686): geology.

 According to a talk at the 2018 Society of Catholic Scientists given by Dr. Andrew Sicree from Penn State University, Steno is credited not only with founding modern geology, he contributed major discoveries in anatomy and is viewed as the founder of 3 other sciences: paleontology, crystallography, and mineralogy.